 Here are the blogs:

 Even though there are numerous blog, but a majority of my income source is due to this blog only.
 So I will be sharing traffic report from ShoutMeLoud only, and income source from all the blogs.
-This report consist of traffic, earning and expenses from 1st January 2014 – 31st December 2014.
+This report consists of traffic, earning and expenses from 1st January 2014 – 31st December 2014.

-Traffic report from ShoutMeLoud in Year 2014
+Traffic report from ShoutMeLoud in the Year 2014

 Here is the stats graph from Google Analytics for the year 2014:

 Total page views for the year was 4,700,971 and you can see the traffic difference increasing from October 2014.
-That was the time when I started publishing less, and started focusing on editing my old-posts to make them ever green.
+That was the time when I started publishing less, and started focusing on editing my old posts to make them evergreen.
 You can learn more about the techniques I used back then here.

 Here are the top traffic source for the last year (Use this data to start tapping traffic from sources you been avoiding)

 Takeaway here is, you should focus more on getting links (Mentions) from relevant blog sites than social-media.
-At the same time social-media traffic is important to keep your visitors meter running.
+At the same time social-media traffic is important to keep your visitor’s meter running.